Homeowners Insurance

 What’s not typically covered

-While homeowners insurance provides broad protection, some events require separate or optional coverage.
+While homeowners insurance provides broad protection, certain events usually require separate coverage.

 Common exclusions include: